 The African slave trade is generlly viewed as a European undertaking.
 In fact both African chiefs and Arabs played major roles.
 The Arabs were the first to enter the African slave trade.
 Arabs after their emergence from the Arabian Peninsula in the 7th century not only moved into Mesopotamia and North Africa, but also dominated the eastern Indin Ocean, Arabs traders gradually established trading posts along the African Indian Ocean ports.
 Slaves could be sold to the Arab traders operating from Indian Ocean ports.
 As the powers of the Arabs increased they began raids on villages to seizes blacks that could be sold in Middle Eastern slave markets.
 A new outlet appeared in the 15th century.
 Portuguese explorers began voyages south along the Atlantic coast of Africa.
 The Portuguese were looking for a route to Asia, but as they moved south they began setting up trading posts.
 First the Portuguese established trading posts along the coast of West Africa, but gradually moved further south along the coast.
 Other European maritime powers followed suit.
 This was the beginning of the African slave trade.
 The Europeans differed from the Arabs in that they did not normally conduct raids themselves, but usually bougth slaves from Arab slave brokers and African chiefs.
 As the demand for slaves expanded, whole areas of Africa were depopulated.

-It was the Royal Navy that eventually ended the slave trade.
-The slave trade had been a lynch pin in thr triangular trade that has been a key element of the British economy and helped bring great wealth to Britain.
+It was the British Royal Navy that eventually ended the slave trade.
+The slave trade had been a lynch pin in the triangular trade that has been a key element of the British economy and brought great wealth to Britain.
 It had in part helped to finance the growth of the Royal Navy.
 The expansion of the British merchant fleet under the protection of the Royal Navy resulted in Britain dominating the slave trade by the 18th century.
 British ships beginning about 1650 are believed to have transported as many as 4 million Africans to the New World and slavery.
+Britain of course was not the only country that participated and benefitted in the slave trade.
+The Dutch, French, Portuguese, and Spanish were also involved.
+And the slave trade not only benefitted these countries directly, but the sugar plantations using slave labor generated even more wealth, especially for Britain, France, and Portugal.
+The dimensions of the wealth generated are difficult to comprehend by modern readers.

 African slavery became well established in European colonies, including French colonies, during the 17th century.
 African slavery was an important economic institition by the 18th century, especially important for the Caribbean sugar islands which were a major element in Western European economies.
 France lost most of its empire to the British, but retained imporant Caribbean islands.
 Liberty was a byword of the French Revolution as it had been in the American Revolution.
 But like the Americans, the leaders of the French Revolution did not move toward abolition.
 In America any step toward abolition during the Revolution or the frameing of the Constitution would have meant disunion as it would have been unacceptable to the southern colonies.
 In France it appears to redlect the bouergoise character of the Revolution and the economic importance of Caribbean slavery to the French economy--especially Haiti.
 While France did not move toward abolition, the Revolution did have substantial reverberations, both in the Caribbean and in England which affected slavery.
 Neither the Revolutionaries or Napoleon moved yoward abolition.
 Neither did the restored French momarchy after the Naoleonic Wars.
 This in fact posed a problen for Britain which after abolishing slavery gave the Royal Navy the task of ending the Atalantic slave trade.